CooganKoerts/CS3502-OS-Project/README.md

 Main project repo for spring 2019 CS3502 course project

 # Look at Branch: Dev-IntelliJ for a downloadable version of this project
+This is branch just contains the main class files.